trungkien-011001/Python---EDA---Football-Players-Analysis-Project/README.md

 # PYTHON EDA OF FOOTBALL DATASET PROJECT
-This project is using Python for Data cleaning and Data analysis of Football dataset.
+This project is using Python for EDA process of Football dataset.
 ## 1. About Project:
 - The dataset contains basic information about football players in several top-tier global football leagues
 - Data source: https://www.kaggle.com/datasets/khanghunhnguyntrng/football-players-transfer-fee-prediction-dataset/data